 Early Life

-Tung Chee Hwa was born in Shanghai on July 7, 1937.
+Tung Chee Hwa was born on July 7, 1937, in Shanghai, China.
 He is the eldest son of Tung Chao Yung, the founder of Orient Overseas Container Line (OOCL).
-The family moved to Hong Kong in 1947.
-He pursued higher education in the United Kingdom, graduating from the University of Liverpool with a Bachelor of Science degree in marine engineering in 1960.
+In 1949, when Tung was 12 years old, his family moved to Hong Kong.
+He attended Chung Wah Middle School and later earned a degree in marine engineering from the University of Liverpool in 1960.

 Rise to Success